 Kids love the excitement of Christmas, this year we’ve been adding more holiday traditions throughout the year.
-Now that December is just a few days away, it’ll be the first time we start the Advent Calendar, and my boys are stoked.
+These are 5 Kid Friendly Christmas Traditions that you can start NOW!
+December is our favorite countdown month, it’ll be the first time we start the Advent Calendar, and my boys are stoked.

 I try to be mindful and show the boys that toys and materialistic items that make up the Christmas spirit.
 It’s the memories that we build with our families, to enjoy another holiday season with our loved ones.
 Yet, how do you explain that to a 3-year-old?
 By simply showing them and spending time with them, building up their excitement for quality time spent together.